strawmelonjuice/bungibindies/README.md

 > WARNING:
 >
-> Please note, only the utils part is finished so far.
-I published it so that I could try it out though.
+> Please note, only the utilities part is finished so far.
+> I published it so that I could try it out though.

 ```sh
 gleam add bungibindies@1